-Two sources of data were used for this study and in both the inclusion criteria were: singleton pregnancy, dating by fetal crown-rump length at 11+0 to 13+6 weeks' gestation, ultrasonographic measurements of fetal head circumference (HC), abdominal circumference (AC) and femur length (FL) and livebirth of phenotypically normal neonate.
-The pregnancies were examined at King's College Hospital, London and Medway Maritime Hospital, Kent, UK (between January 2006 and December 2017).
-The ultrasound scans were carried out by sonographers that had received the Fetal Medicine Foundation (FMF) Certificate of competence in ultrasound scanning.
+Two sources of data were used for this study, based on the same inclusion criteria: singleton pregnancy, dating by fetal crown-rump length at 11 + 0 to 13 + 6 weeks' gestation, availability of ultrasonographic measurements of fetal head circumference (HC), abdominal circumference (AC) and femur length (FL), and live birth of phenotypically normal neonate.
+The pregnancies were examined at King's College Hospital, London and Medway Maritime Hospital, Kent, UK, between January 2006 and December 2017.
+The ultrasound scans were carried out by sonographers who had received The Fetal Medicine Foundation (FMF) Certificate of Competence in ultrasound examination.

-Dataset 1, comprised a sample of 5,163 paired measurements of EFW and BW; the ultrasound scans were carried out at 22-43 weeks' gestation and birth occurred within 2 days of the ultrasound examination.1 This dataset, in which pathological pregnancies were inevitably overrepresented, was used to examine the relationship between EFW and BW; the reference ranges were established from Dataset 2.
-The EFW was derived from the measurements of HC, AC and FL using the formula reported by Hadlock et al.11 We previously conducted a systematic review of the literature to identify all models for EFW and found that the formula of Hadlock et al.11 was the most accurate among 70 published models for prediction of BW with the lowest Euclidean distance and highest proportion of pregnancies with an absolute mean error of ≤ 10 .1
+Dataset 1 comprised a sample of 5163 paired measurements of EFW and BW.
+The ultrasound examinations were carried out at 22-43 weeks' gestation and birth occurred within 2 days of the scan1.
+This dataset, in which pathological pregnancies were inevitably overrepresented, was used to examine the relationship between EFW and BW; it was not used to establish the reference ranges.
+EFW was derived from the HC, AC and FL measurements using the formula of Hadlock et al.11.
+The selection of this formula was based on a previous systematic review of the literature1, in which we identified all models for EFW and found that the formula of Hadlock et al.11 was the most accurate among 70 published models for the prediction of BW, having the lowest Euclidean distance and highest proportion of pregnancies with an absolute mean error of <10.

-Dataset 2, comprised a sample of 95,579 pregnancies (not included in dataset 1) with EFW obtained by routine ultrasonographic fetal biometry at 20+0 to 23+6 weeks' gestation (n=45,034), or at 31+0 to 33+6 weeks (n=19,224) or at 35+0 to 36+6 weeks (n=31,321).
-In the participating hospitals all women with singleton pregnancies are offered routine ultrasound examinations at 11^{+0} to 13^{+6} and at 20^{+0} to 23^{+6} weeks' gestation.
-During a period (2011 to 2014) an additional scan was offered at 31^{+0} to 33^{+6} weeks, but subsequently (2014 to 2017) this was changed to 35^{+0} to 36^{+6} weeks.
-For the purpose of this study we included data for only one of the second / or third trimester visits; we used all data obtained at 31^{+0} to 33^{+6} or 35^{+0} to 36^{+6} weeks and used the data for the visit at 20^{+0} to 23^{+6} weeks only from pregnancies that did not have a third trimester scan.
-In the selection of patients care was taken to include routine scans and not follow-up scans for maternal medical conditions or a suspected problem in fetal growth.
+Dataset 2, from which the reference ranges were established, comprised a sample of 95 579 pregnancies (not included in Dataset 1) with EFW obtained by routine ultrasonographic fetal biometry at 20+0to 23 + 6 weeks' gestation (n = 45034), 31 + 0 to 33 + 6 weeks (n = 19224) or 35 + 0 to 36 + 6 weeks (n = 31321).
+In the participating hospitals, all women with singleton pregnancy are offered routine ultrasound examinations at 11+0 to 13+6 and 20+0 to 23 + 6 weeks' gestation.
+During the period 2011 to 2014, an additional scan was offered at 31 + 0 to 33 + 6 weeks, and subsequently (between 2014 and 2017) this was offered at 35+0 to 36+6 weeks.
+For the purpose of this study, we included data for only one of the secondor third-trimester visits; we used all data obtained at 31+0 to 33+6 or 35+0 to 36+6 weeks and used the data of the visit at 20+0 to 23+6 weeks only for pregnancies that did not have a third-trimester scan.
+In the selection of patients, care was taken to include routine scans and not follow-up scans for maternal medical conditions or a suspected problem in fetal growth.
 Since the objective of the study was to establish reference ranges, rather than normal ranges, we included all pregnancies undergoing these routine ultrasound examinations.
+In the case of BW, we restricted data to pregnancies delivering at 39 + 0 to 41 + 6 weeks because deliveries at earlier gestations constitute a fraction of the total and many of these arise from pathological pregnancies; consequently, they are not representative of the whole population, including those still in utero.